hugues-m/ddd/README.md

 Library to ease DDD architecture with command bus pattern implementation in PHP projects.

+This library is used in production but is under heavy development and is not yet clearly documented.
-This is a work in progress, BC breaks could happen without notice.
+BC breaks could happen without notice.

 ## License